Last updated on July 13, 2026

 Rent trends in Howard University, Washington, DC

-Average rent prices in Howard University have remained the same over the last month and have increased by 12% since last year.
+Average rent prices in Howard University have increased by 43% over the last month and have decreased by 5% since last year.

 Rent trends